Documentation

 Step 3: Testing a Payment App flow

-2. Select the payment condition associated with your connector in the checkout and finish the purchase to test the flow.
+2. Select the payment condition associated with your connector in the checkout and complete the purchase to test the flow.

 Step 4: Deploying your Payment App

-Once you finish the changes, follow our documentation on Making your new app version publicly available to run your app on the Master workspace.
+Once you've made the changes, see Making your new app version publicly available for instructions on running your app on the Master workspace.

 Handling the order payload